jeeberhardt/unrolr/README.md

 * -t/--dihedral: dihedral types you want to extract (choices: ca, phi, psi)(default: ca)
 * -o/--ouput: output name (default: dihedral_angles.h5)

 2 .
-Find the optimal rc parameter (or find the optimal number of cycles) using only a small subset of conformations.
+Find the optimal neighborhood RC value (or find the optimal number of cycles) using only a small subset of conformations (only 5000 or 10000), that cover the whole trajectory.
 ```bash
 python optimize.py -d dihedral_angles.h5 --rc 0.1 1.0 0.01 -i 100 # if you want to find the optimal RC value
 python optimize.py -d dihedral_angles.h5 --rc 0.27 -i 100 # if you want to find the optimal cycle value